Vinatulo/alx-system_engineering-devops/0x00-shell_basics/README.md

 15. mv [[:upper:]]* command to move files with an uppercase letters.
 16. rm *~ deletes all files in the current working directory that end with the character ~.
 17. mkdir -p will Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+18. ls-pamv command that lists all the files and directories of the current directory, separated by commas (,).